district10/blog/_posts/post-0098-probability-and-statistics.md

-        The classical definition of probability was called into question by several writers of the nineteenth century, including John Venn and George Boole.[2]
+        The classical definition of probability was called into question by several writers of the nineteenth century, including John Venn and George Boole.
 The frequentist definition of probability became widely accepted as a result of their criticism, and especially through the works of R.A.
 Fisher.
 The classical definition enjoyed a revival of sorts due to the general interest in Bayesian probability, because